idokochukwudi/Mini_Project-Basic-Linux-Commands/README.md

 # Mini_Project-Basic-Linux-Commands

-## This implimentation is on hands on basic Linux commands.
+## This implementation focuses on hands-on practice with basic Linux commands.
-### Basic tools used for this project are;
+### The basic tools used for this project are:
 - GitBash
 - GitHub and
 - Visual Studeo code as well as Markdown for documentation

-## Bellow are the various screenshots that contains the various basic commands;
+## Below are the screenshots demonstrating various basic commands:

 ### Manipulating files and Directories on Linux
 - The `sudo` command: `sudo` stand for `superuser do,` and it allows you to run commands with the security privileges of another user, typically the superuser or `root`.